virtualatoms/website/content/team.md

 ### We're hiring!

 We have positions available.
-Please get in touch for more details [by email](mailto:a.ganose@imperial.ac.uk).
+Please get in touch with Dr. Ganose [by email](mailto:a.ganose@imperial.ac.uk) for more details.

 #### UROP position for summer 2023